Molinaro to Run for Congress

-Molinaro, a Republican barred by law from seeking a fourth term as county executive, filed with the Federal Election Commission on Friday (Sept.
-17) to run for the 19th Congressional District.
+Molinaro, a Republican barred by law from seeking a fourth term as county executive, filed with the Federal Election Commission on Sept.
+17 to run for the 19th Congressional District.
+He made his official announcement on Tuesday (Sept.
+21).

 The district spans both sides of the Hudson River and covers all or parts of 11 counties: Broome, Columbia, Delaware, Dutchess, Greene, Montgomery, Otsego, Rensselaer, Schoharie, Sullivan and Ulster.